FxamarAboali/Myintershop/docs/concepts/configuration.md

 ## Ways of Configuring Angular Applications

-> **_Note:_** If available, always prefer configuration via system environment variables and running the PWA with Universal Rendering.
+> :warning: If available, always prefer configuration via system environment variables and running the PWA with Universal Rendering.

 ### Angular CLI Environments